ACDock/egm722_assignment/README.md

 Launch Pycharm from Anaconda Navigator and click on the ‘Open’ button at the top right-hand corner of the screen.
 From here navigate to the folder where you cloned the repository and select the ‘NI_crime.py’ file.
 Ensure ‘Current File’ is selected from the drop-down menu at the top right-hand side of the screen and then click on the run icon.

-The code will run, and the print outputs will be visible in the bottom panel on the screen.
-To see the output map plots, select ‘map.png’ from the file tree in the left-hand panel of the screen.
+The code will run using the test data already specified, and the print outputs will be visible in the bottom panel on the screen.
+To see the map and bar chart plots, select ‘Map.png’ and/or 'Bar Chart.png' from the file tree in the left-hand panel of the screen.